hyunshim/Asteroids/README.md

 # Asteroids
-Asteroids Game created in TypeScript using Observables
+Classic Asteroids Game created in TypeScript using Observables
 A game created for a university assignment achieving a final score of 94/100

 ![](gifs/asteroids.gif)